navigation

 Rest rarely meant comfort.
 It often meant carrying supplies, cleaning kit, repairing roads, moving ammunition, and preparing to go back to the front line.

-Research suggests Herbert may have lived through trench conditions in late 1915 and 1916: mud, lice, rats, cold meals, wet socks, shellfire, sentry duty, and the constant need to stay alert.
+Research suggests Herbert may have lived through trench conditions in late 1915: mud, lice, rats, cold meals, wet socks, shellfire, sentry duty, and the constant need to stay alert.
+But it wasn't to last long, a piece written after his death in the Pontefract and Castleford Express showed that he was wounded in November 1915, and he came back to England for treatment.

 Transfer to the King’s Own Yorkshire Light Infantry

-This was common during the war.
-Men were moved where the Army needed them.
-Units took losses, drafts were sent forward, and soldiers were reallocated between regiments and battalions.
+I suppose it makes sense, men moved to where the Army needed them; units took losses, drafts were sent forward, and soldiers were reallocated between regiments and battalions, or in Herbets case, just drafted into a new division and regiment.

 The 2/4th Battalion KOYLI was part of 187th Brigade in the 62nd (2nd West Riding) Division.